borgsoftwaresystems/7-segment-clock-timer/README.md

 This project require the Pi Pico, display, four switches and a piezo buzzer.

+You will need to set the correct pins for your setup in the 7_segment_clock_timer.cpp file.

 The buttons work as follows:

 Whilst in the menu: